GabrielNobis/GabrielNobis.github.io/_pages/about.md

 My primary research interests lie in diffusion models and their applications in the medical field.
 The main focus of my PhD is to examine the underlying stochastic processes in continuous-time diffusion models.

-Previously, I received my master degree in mathematics from Technical University of Berlin with focud on stochastic processes and machine learning.
+Previously.
+I received my master degree in mathematics from Technical University of Berlin with focud on stochastic processes and machine learning.